MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/07/devtools.md

 :::image type="content" source="../../media/2021/07/settings-browser-ui-language.msft.png" alt-text="Changing the DevTools display language directly from DevTools **Settings**" lightbox="../../media/2021/07/settings-browser-ui-language.msft.png":::

 By default, DevTools matches your browser's display language.
 See [Change DevTools language settings](../../../customize/localization.md).
-To review the history of this feature in the Chromium open-source project, see Issue [2882756](https://chromium-review.googlesource.com/c/devtools/devtools-frontend/+/2882756).
+For the history of this feature in the Chromium open-source project, see Issue [2882756](https://chromium-review.googlesource.com/c/devtools/devtools-frontend/+/2882756).

 <!-- ====================================================================== -->